-- the design, implementation and maintenance of internal control relevant to the application of the ESEF; - the selection and application of appropriate iXBRL mark-ups; - ensuring consistency between the Digital Files and the consolidated financial statements to be submitted in accordance with Order 2844/2016.
+- the design, implementation and maintenance of internal control relevant to the application of the ESEF; - the selection and application of appropriate iXBRL mark-ups; - ensuring consistency between the Digital Files and the consolidated financial statements to be submitted in accordance with Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by EU, with subsequent amendments.